MultifamilyZone

 To create opportunities for collaboration, try the following:

-• Schedule regular team meetings, ensuring open discussions where concerns and ideas are welcome.
+• Schedule regular team meetings and ensure open discussions where concerns and ideas are welcome.

 • Encourage team members to work together on projects.
 Yes, this works even in remote first environments.